nikoletabeyska/SnackPricing/README.md

    - Stores Everyday Snacks’s clients and products in hash maps by their ids as keys
    - Storage class is used when we want to calculate ***order details*** based on specific client and products – clients and products are retrieved in constant time by their id
    - Clients and Products can be stored in Json files and we can populate the Storage class when we run the application using ***populateProductsFromFile()*** and ***populateClientsFromFile()***.
 This way we can add more clients and products to our application.
+   - **In resources/ are stored clients.json and products.json which are populating the storage!**
    - Clients and products can be added also manually and removed by their id ( ***addClient(..)*** , ***removeClientById(..)*** )

   ### Utility classes